NullArray/VM-Nexus/README.md

 Multi-platform installer and wrapper for QEMU.

-This repository contains components of project i have been working on.
+This repository contains components of a project i have been working on.
 The `installer.py` file is the component responsible for installing QEMU and related utilities on most popular platforms.

 ### Note